MightySpaceman/metroidvania-prototype/README.md

 ## Todo
 - [ ] Fix movement system by limiting height of jumps
+- [ ] Add config file for quick settings editing
+- [ ] Code refactor/use inheritance with entity class like a normal human being
 - [ ] Animations with spritesheets
 - [ ] Level props/elements
 - [ ] Enemies